gatsbyjs/gatsby/packages/gatsby-source-wordpress/docs/tutorials/querying-data.md

 }
 ```

-This snippet checks if the results of our query returned any errors, and if so it uses Gatsby's
+This snippet checks if the results of your query returned any errors, and if so it uses Gatsby's
 reporter to report an error, which would be output in the command line.

 The results of a GraphQL query come back under the "data" key, so the next line
 `const { allWpPost } = result.data;` gets the posts out of the data.

-Next, we define a template that our page will use:
+Next, define a template that your page will use:

 ```js
 const template = require.resolve(`./src/templates/WpPost.js`)